aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/conflicts-over-sovereignty-and-dispossession/a-jewish-prayer-for-nakba-day-by-rabbi-brant-rosen.html.md

 <body>
 Title: A Jewish Prayer for Nakba Day (يوم النكبة), by Rabbi Brant Rosen<br />
 Primary contributor: RavBoaz<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=25183">http://opensiddur.org/?p=25183</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=25183">http://opensiddur.org/?p=25183</a>
 <p />
 <hr />